SumiranRai/LungVision/README.md

-# **Lungetivity - Chest X-ray Classification**
+# **LungVision - Chest X-ray Classification**

 ## **Overview**
-Lungetivity is an AI-powered web app that classifies chest X-ray images into **Normal, Pneumonia, Tuberculosis, or Unknown** categories.
+LungVision is an AI-powered web app that classifies chest X-ray images into **Normal, Pneumonia, Tuberculosis, or Unknown** categories.
 The model is based on **EfficientNet B3**, trained on a dataset of labeled chest X-ray images along with some natural images to simulate real-world scenarios.

 ## **Features**
 ✅ Upload chest X-ray images for classification